A technical glossary of running shoe terms

 Overpronation: When the foot rolls too far inward when the foot hits the ground.
 Excessive pronation can lead to a variety of injuries, including runners’ knee, tendonitis, and bursitis.

-Pebax spike plate: Extremely tough injection moulded plastic receptacle which holds the spikes in the forefoot of the racing shoes.
+Pebax spike plate: Extremely tough injection molded plastic receptacle which holds the spikes in the forefoot of the racing shoes.

 Pivot point: A circle shaped part of the tread located at the ball of the foot that allows for easier turns and twists.